-In Denmark Covid-19 was detected in June27USDA, https://www.fas.usda.gov/data/denmark-government-cull-mink-covid-19-infected-farm-north-jutland and has now spread to a multitude of farms.
+In Denmark Covid-19 was detected in June27USDA, https://www.fas.usda.gov/data/denmark-government-cull-mink-covid-19-infected-farm-north-jutland and spread to a multitude of farms.
 Denmark is the biggest producer of mink fur, slaughtering about 19 million animals for fur each year28Danish Agriculture Department, https://agricultureandfood.dk/danish-agriculture-and-food/mink-and-fur.
-2.5 million have now been culled due to infection29The Independent, https://www.independent.co.uk/news/world/europe/mink-fur-denmark-coronavirus-farm-cull-animal-disease-spread-b1013069.html. .
+17 million have now been culled due to infection and fears of the spread of Covid-1929NBC, https://www.nbcnews.com/news/animal-news/here-s-why-denmark-culled-17-million-minks-now-plans-n1249610. .

-The largest fur auction house in the world, Kopenhagen Fur, has recently announced that they will close over the next 2-3 years.
+While the largest fur auction house in the world, Kopenhagen Fur, has recently announced that it will close over the next 2-3 years.

 The United States: